 Our best-selling title to date is the AHA German Longsword Study Guide by Keith Farrell and Alex Bourdas, which has become the default beginner’s guide for many longsword clubs in Europe and North America.
 It is also an award-winning book, with the authors winning the HEMA Scholar Award for Best Instructor for research published in this book in 2013.

-Other popular titles include Scottish Broadsword and British Singlestick by Keith Farrell, Lessons on the Thrust by Reinier van Noort, and the Academy of Historical Arts facsimile of Charles Roworth’s The Art of Defence on Foot.
+Other popular titles include Scottish Broadsword and British Singlestick by Keith Farrell, Lessons on the Thrust by Reinier van Noort, and our facsimile of Charles Roworth’s The Art of Defence on Foot.

 When it comes to distributing sponsored books as prizes or rewards, we want to support as many individuals within the community as we can, so we would prefer that no single medal or reward comes with more than one of our books.
 Therefore, if we sponsor six books for a tournament event, then that would be ideally one book for each of gold, silver and bronze medals in two separate tournaments; alternatively, if we sponsor books for a non-tournament event, perhaps for instructors teaching at the event, then we would prefer to see each instructor go home with one of our books, rather than a single instructor go home with several copies!